MLT-solutions/MLT-stock-idea-assistant/sample/sample.md

 Designers, marketers, and solopreneurs — this is your fast lane from idea to income.

-## “Your private AI-powered visual assistant that goes from spark to stock-ready.”
-Designers, marketers, and solopreneurs — this is your fast lane from idea to income.

 # Quick links:
 - [🏠 Home](../README.md)